Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 Spider Arm Anatomy and Function

 The spider arm on the LG WM3400CW is a three-pronged metal support structure that holds the front of the drum bearing assembly.
-It’s called a “spider” because of its leg-like appearance.
-This component is bolted to the back of the drum and extends backward into the tub.
-The spider arm carries the entire weight of the drum and all the wet clothes inside it during the spin cycle, which can involve forces exceeding 300 pounds of downward pressure.
+Its design resembles a spider, hence the name.
+This component is bolted to the back of the drum and extends into the tub, supporting the entire weight of the drum and all the wet clothes during the spin cycle.
+That’s some serious pressure—over 300 pounds!

-On the WM3400CW, the spider arm is made of cast metal and connects the drum to the tub via sealed bearings.
-These bearings allow the drum to spin freely while supporting the load.
-The spider arm is a critical component for proper drum alignment and balance.
+On this model, the spider arm is made of cast metal, connecting the drum to the tub via sealed bearings that allow for smooth spinning.
+It’s critical for proper drum alignment and balance.

 Why Spider Arms Fail

-Spider arms fail for several reasons on the WM3400CW.
-Normal wear and tear over many years eventually fatigues the metal.
-Overloading the washer with excessive clothes concentrates stress on the spider arm bearings.
-Calcium deposits and detergent residue can accumulate inside the tub, creating friction against the spinning drum and forcing the spider arm to work harder.
-Manufacturing defects in earlier production runs of the WM3400CW have also been documented, causing some units to experience premature spider arm failure after just 3-5 years.
+There are several reasons why spider arms fail on the WM3400CW.
+Normal wear and tear can fatigue the metal over time.
+Overloading the washer with too many clothes concentrates stress on the spider arm bearings.
+Additionally, calcium deposits and detergent residue can build up in the tub, creating friction against the spinning drum and making the spider arm work harder than it should.
+I’ve encountered cases where manufacturing defects have caused premature spider arm failure after just a few years.

 Symptoms of Spider Arm Failure on the WM3400CW

-• Drum wobble or side-to-side movement: You can feel or see the drum moving laterally, especially during the spin cycle.
-This indicates the spider arm is no longer properly supporting the drum’s front position.
+- Drum wobble or side-to-side movement: If you notice the drum moving laterally during the spin cycle, that’s a sign the spider arm isn’t supporting the drum properly.

-• Metal shavings or metallic debris: Finding gray or silver metal particles in the lint trap, on clothes, or at the bottom of the tub is a red flag.
-These particles come from bearing wear as the spider arm deteriorates.
+- Metal shavings or debris: Spotting gray or silver particles in the lint trap or on clothes is a red flag—those come from bearing wear as the spider arm deteriorates.

-• Loud banging or grinding noises: As the spider arm weakens, the drum can contact the tub wall.
-This creates loud metallic banging sounds during the spin cycle.
-Grinding sounds indicate bearing material is being damaged.
+- Loud banging or grinding noises: As the spider arm weakens, the drum can make contact with the tub wall, creating loud metallic banging sounds.
+Grinding noises indicate bearing material is being damaged.

-• Clothes getting caught: A misaligned drum can create gaps where fabric catches, tearing clothes and potentially damaging the drum seal.
+- Clothes getting caught: A misaligned drum can create gaps where fabric catches, leading to torn clothes and potential damage to the drum seal.

-• Burning smell: Friction from a failing spider arm bearing can generate heat and a burnt rubber or metal smell.
+- Burning smell: Friction from a failing spider arm bearing can generate heat, leading to a burnt rubber or metal smell.

-• Water leaking from the front seal: Drum misalignment puts pressure on the front tub seal, potentially causing leaks.
+- Water leaking from the front seal: Drum misalignment can put pressure on the front tub seal, which may cause leaks.

-• Difficulty starting wash cycles: A severely misaligned drum may prevent the door latch from engaging properly.
+- Difficulty starting wash cycles: If the drum is severely misaligned, it could prevent the door latch from engaging properly.

 The Hall Sensor on the LG WM3400CW: Location and Function